This is the Average Age of Marriage in the U.S.

-The 2020 Average Age of Marriage
+The 2022 Average Age of Marriage in the US

-"We're realizing that the brain doesn't fully develop until people are around 25, which is very different from how people used to think about adulthood, which was 18 or college age," says New York-based clinical psychologist Dr. Lara Friedrich.
+"We're realizing that the brain doesn't fully develop until people are around 25 years of age, which is very different from how people used to think about adulthood, which was 18 or college age," says New York-based clinical psychologist Dr. Lara Friedrich.
 "People are taking longer to find themselves, which is a good thing.
 By the time people are getting married, they have a better sense of who they really are, meaning they're more secure in their career and their sense of self the older they get.
 And that helps them make good decisions with their life partner."

-So how exactly does the increase in the average age of marriage impact weddings?
+So how exactly does the average age of marriage impact weddings?
 Year over year, the Real Weddings Study finds that more couples are contributing to the total cost of the wedding, as opposed to solely relying on parents on either side to financially support the nuptials.
 "The finances of each family can also be a factor," Entwistle speculates.
 "When the average age of marriage increases, couples tend to take more ownership in both the details of the wedding, as well as the sharing of the expenses."

-The Average Age of Marriage By Region
+The Average Age to Get Married By Region

 "Even micro-regional influence counts," says Dr. Friedrich, who also attributes education level and socioeconomics as top factors that play into the overall formula of marriage age.
 "And if you work with clients who are religious, there might be the possibility of lower averages in the age of marriage."
 See how it breaks down per region below.

-The Average Age of Marriage By State
+The Average Age to Get Married By State

 D.C.
 (Metro DC, Maryland, Northern Virginia), 33

-New Hampshire, 33
+New Hampshire, 30

 New Jersey, 33